dfinity/portal/docs/references/id-encoding-spec.md

 The definition of a URL scheme is not in the scope of this specification.
 We leave a URL scheme as something to be defined on top of this specification.

 The outline of this document is as follows.
-Section [Assumptions and Requirements](#assumptions-and-requirements) presents the assumptions and requirements which guided the design process that led to this specification.
+- Section [Assumptions and Requirements](#assumptions-and-requirements) presents the assumptions and requirements which guided the design process that led to this specification.
-Section [Specification](#specification) provides the specification itself.
+- Section [Specification](#specification) provides the specification itself.
-Section [Reference Implementations](#reference-implementations) gives reference implementations for the entire encoding and decoding functions as well for their subfunctions.
+- Section [Reference Implementations](#reference-implementations) gives reference implementations for the entire encoding and decoding functions as well for their subfunctions.
-Section [Test Vectors](#test-vectors) provides test vectors.
+- Section [Test Vectors](#test-vectors) provides test vectors.
-Section [Rationale](#rationale) explains the reasons why the specification was chosen, given the assumptions and requirements from Section [Assumptions and Requirements](#assumptions-and-requirements).
+- Section [Rationale](#rationale) explains the reasons why the specification was chosen, given the assumptions and requirements from Section [Assumptions and Requirements](#assumptions-and-requirements).

-## Assumptions and Requirements
+## Assumptions and requirements

 The specification was designed around the following: